Making Agriculture Work for Food and Nutrition Security

-The world-wide increase of food availability, through well designed agricultural policies and programmes, has not automatically lead to better nourished populations.
+The worldwide increase in food availability, through well-designed agricultural policies and programmes, has not automatically lead to better- nourished populations.
 The COVID-19 pandemic is further negatively impacting the food and nutrition security situation in many countries.
-This course debates the nutrition- sensitivity of current agricultural policies and programmes and explores which agricultural pathways lead to food and nutrition security for all.
+This course debates the nutrition-sensitivity of current agricultural policies and programmes and explores which agricultural pathways lead to food and nutrition security for all.

 What will you learn?